geoext/geoext-docsrc/tutorials/layertree-tutorial.rst

 Visibility Grouping
 ===================

-The concept of a base layer in OpenLayers is just a gruop of layers that are on the bottom of the layer stack, and only one can be visible at a time.
-In maps without base layers (when ``allOverlays`` is set to true, the latter can be enforced by configuring a ``checkedGroup`` on a LayerNode.
+The concept of a base layer in OpenLayers is just a group of layers that are on the bottom of the layer stack, and only one can be visible at a time.
+In maps without base layers (when ``allOverlays`` is set to true), the latter can be enforced by configuring a ``checkedGroup`` on a LayerNode.
 Such a layer node will be rendered with a radio button instead of a check box.
 Of all layers configured with the same ``checkedGroup``, only one will be visible at a time: